sanidhyamalhotra/Simulated-Network-Threat-Detection/README.md

-# 🛡️ Simulated Network Threat Detection (Packet Tracer + Splunk)
+# 🛡️ Simulated Network Threat Detection (Packet Tracer + GNS3 + Splunk)

 ## 📌 Project Overview

-This project simulates a real-world enterprise network, introduces common cyber attacks, and demonstrates how to detect them using Splunk — a powerful SIEM tool.
+This project simulates a real-world enterprise network, introduces common cyber attacks, and demonstrates how to detect them using both simulated logs and a real lab environment.
+It uses tools like Cisco Packet Tracer, Kali Linux, GNS3, and Splunk — a powerful SIEM platform.

-> It’s a hands-on blueprint for how small-to-medium businesses (SMBs) can gain threat visibility using lightweight tools and practical detection logic.
+> A hands-on blueprint for cybersecurity students, small businesses, or trainers to build network visibility and attack detection capabilities.

 ---

 ## 🎯 Objectives

-- Simulate a small enterprise network using Cisco Packet Tracer
+- Simulate a small enterprise network using **Cisco Packet Tracer**
+- Set up a real network attack lab using **Kali Linux and GNS3**
-- Generate both normal and malicious traffic (e.g., ARP spoofing, DNS spoofing, failed logins)
+- Generate both normal and malicious traffic (e.g., ARP spoofing)
-- Export and process network logs
+- Capture and document logs from both simulated and real sources
-- Ingest logs into **Splunk**
+- Ingest logs into **Splunk** and write SPL queries for detection
-- Detect threats using **SPL queries**, dashboards, and alerts
-- Package the whole project into a reusable blueprint for others
+- Package the project into a clean, open-source structure for learning and reuse

 ---

 ## 🛠️ What’s Inside (How It’s Built)

-### 🔹 1.
-Network Simulation (Cisco Packet Tracer)
+### 🔹 Phase 1: Simulated Environment (Packet Tracer)
-- Build a LAN with routers, switches, DNS server, web server, and client PCs
+- Built a LAN with routers, switches, DNS/web servers, and client PCs
+- Normal traffic and CLI logs saved
 - Topology file: `PacketTracer/enterprise_network.pkt`

-### 🔹 2.
-Threat Simulation
-- Simulate:
-  - ARP Poisoning
-  - DNS Spoofing
-  - Brute-force login attempts
-- Export or replicate logs: `Logs/`
+### 🔹 Phase 2: Real Lab (Kali + GNS3)
+- Kali Linux VM connected to GNS3 via `VMnet1`
+- VPCS used as the simulated victim (PC1)
+- Ran live `arpspoof` attack from Kali
+- Captured output and documented every step

-### 🔹 3.
-Log Analysis (Splunk)
+### 🔹 Log Analysis (Splunk)
-- Install Splunk locally (or use Splunk Cloud trial)
-- Ingest logs into Splunk
+- Logs can be ingested into Splunk or ELK Stack
+- Includes timestamps and `.log` formatted text
-- Create detection logic with SPL
+- Supports timeline correlation and event detection
-- Build dashboards for visibility

-### 🔹 4.
-Documentation & Reuse
+### 🔹 Documentation & Reuse
-- All configs, logs, queries, and summaries are stored here on GitHub
+- All attack steps, topology screenshots, and logs are included
-- Anyone can reuse or modify for training, internal testing, or educational labs
+- Markdown files explain each phase and how to reproduce it

 ---

 ## 💡 Why This Project Matters

-Many companies, especially older or smaller ones, struggle with:
+Many organizations struggle with:

-- Outdated network configurations
+- Outdated infrastructure
+- No centralized logging
-- No visibility into logs or threat activity
+- No visibility into attacker activity
-- Limited budgets for security tooling

-This project shows how even a basic simulated network can help:

-- Detect common attack patterns
+This project helps:
+- Understand how attacks like ARP spoofing work
-- Learn Splunk fundamentals
+- Learn detection fundamentals in Splunk
-- Improve security posture with low/no cost
+- Practice setting up a working network lab
+- Build a portfolio-ready case study

-✅ It’s useful for:
+✅ Great for:
 - Cybersecurity students
 - SOC analyst trainees
-- SMBs testing network awareness
+- SMB security consultants
-- Instructors creating detection labs
+- Classroom labs or bootcamps

 ---

-## 🚀 Can you Use This Project?
+## 🚀 Can You Use This Project?

-Absolutely!
-This repo is public and designed to be **open-source and reusable** for learning or internal security awareness.

-You can:
-- Clone/fork it for your own simulations
-- Modify the network topology or attack types
-- Use it as a blueprint for your own detection labs
+Yes!
+Fork, clone, remix, or adapt this for:

+- Assignments
+- Student labs
+- Training modules
+- Proof-of-concept detection testing

-📄 If you'd like to contribute improvements or new detection rules, feel free to drop a comment or submit a pull request!
+📄 Contributions welcome — feel free to open issues or PRs.

 ---